zyratlo/texera/core/new-gui/src/app/workspace/service/workflow-graph/model/workflow-graph-design.md

 JointJS has its own model `jointGraph: joint.dia.Graph` containing the information needed by JointJS to display them.
 The model object `jointGraph` is two-way binded with the view object `jointPaper: joint.dia.Paper` by JointJS.
-Whenver the View `jointPaper` is changed by the user, the model `jointGraph` is also automatically changed, and corresponding events will be emitted.
+Whenever the View `jointPaper` is changed by the user, the model `jointGraph` is also automatically changed, and corresponding events will be emitted.
 Changing the model can automatically cause the view to be changed accordingly.

 #### Overview of classes in Workflow Graph Services